 Her feature length documentary “Out of the Ashes” (BBC Storyville) was co-produced by Sam Mendes and won the prominent British Documentary Award “The Griersons” for Best Newcomer Documentary in 2011.

 She was DoP of “Peace Unveiled”, one part of the four part PBS series “Women in War and Peace”, which won Best TV documentary on International Affairs for the Edward R. Murrow Award for Best TV documentary in 2011.

-Lucy is the DoP of the full length documentary “The Speed Sisters”, which premiered at Hot Docs in 2015, is currently showing at US cinemas and has been translated into more than 30 languages.
+Nina Louisa is the DoP of the full length documentary “The Speed Sisters”, which premiered at Hot Docs in 2015, is currently showing at US cinemas and has been translated into more than 30 languages.

 She spent two years filming the life and death of a Lakota medicine man on Pine Ridge reservation and is currently filming The Twelve, a feature length documentary that exposes the depth of knowledge and wisdom of twelve distinct indigenous and wisdom tradition elders from around the world, who united for the first time, at a historic meeting in New York in November 2017.

 Carla is a graduate of The National Ballet School of Canada and attended the University of Minnesota majoring in Theatre Arts and French.